 USA takes the 'Heat' n one of his first announcements since taking over as president of programming and marketing for USA Networks, Stephen Chao said last week that USA will extend its World Wrestling Federation Sunday Night Heat weekly series for an additional two years.
-Although USA intended to air WWF Sunday Night Heat as a special summer series, its 3.3 rating/2.5 million homes average over the past six weeks encouraged USA to extend its run, says Chao.
-USA says WWF Sunday Night Heat earned 22% better ratings on average in the Sunday night 7 p.m.-8 p.m. time slot than programming that aired there a year ago, according to USA, based on Nielsen

-Two more years for WWF's 'Sunday Night Heat.' data.
-With WWF Sunday Night Heat, USA airs five hours of WWF coverage weekly in regular timeslots on Monday, Saturday and Sunday.
+Although USA intended to air WWF Sunday Night Heat as a special summer series, its 3.3 rating/2.5 million homes average over the past six weeks encouraged USA to extend its run, says Chao, USA says WWF Sunday Night Heat earned 22% better ratings on average in the Sunday night 7 p.m.-8 p.m. time slot than programming that aired there a year ago, according to USA, based on Nielsen WWF Sunday Night Heat, USA airs five hours of WWF coverage weekly in regular timeslots on Monday, Saturday and Sunday.
 USA debuted Sunday-night WWF on Aug.
 2. Ad revenue up dvertising revenues for 22 leading basic cable networks during the first half of 1998 totaled \$2.7 billion, up more than \$395 million from the same period in 1997, according to a monthly survey conducted by the Broadcast Cable Financial Management Association and reported by the Cabletelevision Advertising Bureau (CAB).
-Based on strong early-year revenue gains, the CAB is predicting 1998 revenue for all basic cable networks to reach nearly \$7 billion.
+Based on strong early-year revenue gains, the CAB is predicting 1998 revenue for all basic cable networks to Group, publisher of DBS Investor newsletter, says whether and when competitors respond will largely be a function of how successful EchoStar's promotion is.
+"If the number of subscribers gained is mighty, there will be some mighty big moves toward doing the same thing," Schaeffler says.
+"The other companies can't resist.
+They hate it, but when Charlie does this, they have to follow."
+As for whether DBS providers will ultimately give away hardware, that will depend on how tough the battle for subscribers gets.
+"They have a product that's desirable," says Janco Partners' Ted Henderson.
+"There are hardware and programming costs to it.
+They can fiddle with it to make it look like a different offer.
+But the costs are sunk.
+It comes down to getting hooked up to the home and subscriber." reach nearly \$7 billion.
 Last year's total was \$6 billion.
-Discriminating software S atellite TV distributor Prime-Time 24 has signed a contract to use DecisionMark's software to identify whether potential customers can subscribe to PrimeTime 24's service.
+Discriminating viscriminating software S atellite TV dis-tributor Prime-Time 24 has signed a contract to use DecisionMark's software to identify whether potential customers can subscribe to PrimeTime 24's service.
 PrimeTime 24 provides distant network signals for satellite TV companies, such as DirecTV.
 Decision-Mark's software will help PrimeTime 24 determine which subscribers must be cut off in compliance with a preliminary injunction against PrimeTime 24 issued by a federal district court in Miami .
-That injunction says PrimeTime 24 must disconnect all subscribers who signed up after March 11, 1997, and live in areas where they clearly receive over-the-air broad- Country mouse the time.

-Buena Vista Television is getting into the pay-perview business.
-The Walt cast signals more than half
+That injunction says PrimeTime 24 must disconnect all subscribers who signed up after March 11, 1997, and live in areas where they clearly receive over-the-air broadcast signals more than half the time.
+Country mouse B uena Vista Television is getting into the pay-perview business.
+The Walt